kyma-incubator/documentation-component/docs/props/render-engines.md

 ### Pass global options

 The `renderEngines` property allows also you to define options for a single render engine.
-Instead of passing a single one, pass an object with the **renderEngine** field with the appropriate render engine as value, and add the **options** field.
+Instead of passing a single one, pass an object with the **renderEngine** field with the appropriate render engine as a value, and add the **options** field.

 See this example: